Accommodations for qualified students

 Common test-taking accommodations include having additional time to complete a test (such as 50% or double time) and the ability to test in a reduced-distraction environment, such as the Testing Center.
 Please see the Student Responsibilities section above regarding testing accommodations.

-If a professor is unable to provide a requested test-taking accommodation, or if other services are needed such as the use of a reader or scribe, the OCT will work with students to provide necessary accommodations.
-The Testing Center is a secure, monitored environment.
+If a professor is unable to provide a requested test-taking accommodation, or if other services are needed such as the use of a reader or scribe, the Center will work with students to provide necessary accommodations.
+The Center is a secure, monitored environment.